What Is a Loan Broker? How They Help You Find the Right Financing

 A good loan broker should have access to a wide network of lenders.
 The more options they can offer, the better your chances of securing a loan with favorable terms.

-Common FAQs About Loan Brokers
+FAQ About Loan Brokers

-How Are Loan Brokers Different from Loan Officers?
+How Are Loan Brokers Different From Loan Officers?

 Loan brokers are independent and work with multiple lenders, while loan officers are employed by a single bank or credit union.
 Loan officers can only offer the products from their institution, while brokers can provide a wider range of options.